Add data to a composite index

 The chart title updates in the chart view.

 The five largest specific Asian groups in the county are Hmong; Asian Indian; Chinese, except Taiwanese; Vietnamese; and Korean.
-Next, you will create disaggregated bar charts for each of these specific groups and a comparison bar chart for Total Asians.
+Next, you'll create disaggregated bar charts for each of these specific groups and a comparison bar chart for Total Asians.

 - In the Contents pane, right-click Index Score, point to Create Chart, and choose Bar Chart.